satos---jp/icon-why3/documents/icon-why3/blog/2024-03-18-case-study-kolibri.md

   (initialValue * (v_PRECISION + (numPeriods * stabilityFee))) / v_PRECISION
 ```

 - In SmartPy, `sp.transfer` is a function call with side-effects that updates the current operation array.
-It is ported to Icon as updating the `ops` variable.
+It is ported to iCon as updating the `ops` variable.

 ```python title="minter.py"
 tokenContractParam = sp.record(address= address, value= tokensToMint)